How To Make Fudgy & Gooey Malteser Brownies

 You can drizzle melted chocolate and stick a Malteser bunny on top of each brownie.
 This decoration idea is perfect for Easter, you use their white chocolate or milk chocolate bunnies.

 More Gooey Brownies & Dessert Recipes

 - Gooey Kinder Bueno Brownies

 - Ultra-Gooey Flapjack Recipe

 Gooey Malteser Brownies Recipe

-- Melt the butter and chocolate together in a microwavable-safe bowl and leave aside to cool down.
+- Melt butter and chocolate together in a microwavable-safe bowl and leave aside to cool down.

 - Pour the dark chocolate and melted butter mixture over the whisked eggs mixture.
-With a spatula, fold the mixture together until combined.
+With a spatula, fold together until combined.